Graduate School of Public Policy

 NU GSPP also strives to recruit students from the public, private, and nonprofit sectors across all regions of Kazakhstan who are seeking professional advancement.
 Additionally, the school attracts international applicants from various parts of the world, including Central Asia, the Caucasus, Western Europe, East and Southeast Asia, Africa, and Latin America.
 While many students in some NU GSPP programs are Nazarbayev University alumni, the school welcomes applicants from diverse institutional and disciplinary backgrounds.

-Dr Pelizzo is the Associate Editor of Politics and Policy.
+Dr. Pelizzo is the Associate Editor of Politics and Policy.
 He is the recipient of several fellowships, scholarships, competitive grants and awards.
-In addition to editing 3 volumes, Dr Pelizzo has authored 7 monographs and more than 50 peer reviewed articles.
-His studies have appeared or been translated into 11 languages (Arabic, Bahasa, Chinese, English, French, German, Italian, Russian, Spanish, Kazakh and Vietnamese).
+In addition to editing 3 volumes, Dr. Pelizzo has authored 17 monographs and more than 60 peer reviewed articles.
+His studies have appeared or been translated into 14 languages (Arabic, Bahasa, Chinese, Dutch, English, French, German, Italian, Polish, Portuguese, Russian, Spanish, Kazakh and Vietnamese).

-• Dina Sharipova, Associate Professor and Vice Dean for Research
+• Dina Sharipova, Associate Professor & Vice Dean for Research

 Dr. Dina Sharipova received her Ph.D. in Political Science from Indiana University in 2013.
 From 2013 to 2018 she worked at KIMEP University and served as Research Director of the College of Social Sciences.
 She was also a member of the Board of the European Society for Central Asian Studies from 2017 to 2019.